 PILO 3: Demonstrate effective interpersonal Communication skills in a team setting.

-PILO 4.
-Define the problem by identifying the sources
+PILO 4 : Understand the problem by identifying the sources

-PILO 7.
-Be aware of main elements of global business environment
+PILO 7: Understand the dynamics of global business environment

-PILO 9.
-Understand the key dynamics of work groups
+PILO 9: Understand the key dynamics of work groups and leadership skills

 PGDM Programme Structure: